John Henry Hopkins: Moving to Philadelphia

 In 1801 the family emigrated from Dublin to Philadelphia, Pennsylvania.
 The passage across the Atlantic Ocean was "very long and stormy."
 At times everyone on board feared "total shipwreck."
 The little John "knelt down and prayed to God to deliver them out of their danger."
 A sailor saw him praying and told the captain, saying "the ship was safe" because "such a little angel was on board."

 Neither parent was religious, but both valued education: Elizabeth Hopkins established a school for girls in Trenton, New Jersey, while continuing her son's education at home.
 That "education was the leading labor of her life" and "her chief joy."
 Eventually she sent her son to a Baptist school for boys in Bordentown, to prepare for Princeton University.

 During Hopkins's school days Greek and Latin were favorite studies, and he made use of them in his later study of Patristics.
 His religious education was almost totally neglected.
-In his late teens Hopkins read books by infidel writers, including Thomas Paine's The Age of Reason, Comte de Volney, David Hume, Victor de Riqueti, marquis de Mirabeau, Voltaire, and Jean-Jacques Rousseau.
-He thus mastered all their principal attacks on the Christian religion.
-Blessed, nevertheless, with an analytical mind, he felt that he had read only one side of the mighty subject, and he therefore set out to learn what the Christian writers of his day had to say.
-He read Bishop Watson's Answer to Paine, William Paley's writings, and Charles Leslie's Short and Easy Method with the Deists.
+In his late teens, Hopkins read books by critics of Christianity, including Thomas Paine's The Age of Reason, Comte de Volney, David Hume, Victor de Riqueti, marquis de Mirabeau, Voltaire, and Jean-Jacques Rousseau.
+Additionally, he read Christian apologetics, such as Bishop Watson's Answer to Paine, William Paley's writings, and Charles Leslie's Short and Easy Method with the Deists.
 These writings convinced him that the balance of probabilities lay heavily with the Christian believers.
 Thus Hopkins adopted and "stoutly maintained" a Christian faith.
 However, there was no evidence that he would ever feel called to the ministry.

 In his late teens Hopkins was one of the best violinists in Philadelphia and belonged to the best amateur orchestra in the city.
 He also learned to play the cello so that the orchestra, which was well supplied with violins, should have at least one cellist.
 For some years he was the only solo cellist in Philadelphia.
-In addition to music Hopkins was skilled with his "brush and pencil."
+In addition to music, Hopkins was skilled with his "brush and pencil."

 Although they brought up their son in "an atmosphere of culture and refinement," Hopkins's parents did not connect themselves with a church until after their son was ordained.